pw_async2#

 Reports on the code size cost of adding pw_async2 to a system.

-You can fulfill the pw_async2 interface with a Pigweed-provided backend or roll your own.
+You can use a Pigweed-provided dispatcher or roll your own.

 Coroutines